rubensworks/rubensworks.net/_posts/2019-09-27-using-rdf-in-javascript.markdown

 Even though `N3.Store` uses a highly-efficient four-level index to store and lookup RDF quads, its main restriction is that it stores everything in-memory.
-On average, one million triples requires around 100MB, which means that storing ten million triples should still be achievable on average hardware (~1GB), but one hundred million triples may already be too much (~10GB).
+On average, storing ten million triples requires around 1GB of memory, which should still be achievable on average hardware.
+However, one hundred million triples may already be too much for average harware (~10GB).
-For these cases, dedicated on-disk tools may be preferable, such as the LevelDB-based [`node-quadstore`](https://github.com/beautifulinteractions/node-quadstore), or via highly compressed read-only [HDT files](https://github.com/RubenVerborgh/HDT-Node).
+For these cases, dedicated on-disk tools may be preferable, such as the LevelDB-based [`node-quadstore`](https://github.com/beautifulinteractions/node-quadstore), or via highly compressed read-only [HDT files](http://www.rdfhdt.org/) ([Node.JS bindings](https://github.com/RubenVerborgh/HDT-Node)).

 Next to these low-level quad stores, more high-level datastructures exist, such as the [`Dataset` interface](https://rdf.js.org/dataset-spec/).